 Writing in Place: A 16x2 Liquid Crystal Display (LCD) - Black on Yellowish Green An onsite explanation would help.
 Something glowing right next to the gumball machine.
 The default: 16x2 Liquid Crystal Display (LCD).
 This yellowish green window is how hacked-together electronics communicate with the world.
 There's not a lot of room for expression on one of these devices: just 2 lines of text, 16 characters each.

 Writing in Place: 8x8 LED Matrix Modules It's a key piece of the placemaking puzzle: the ability to write text in place -- out in the world.
 And it turns out there's a standard building block for the kind of grid you can use to make it happen: the 8x8 LED Matrix -- 64 LEDs in a square, controlled by a commodity chip: the MAX7219, or some minor variant.
 They are available on Alibaba, in bulk, for around 90 cents apiece.
 And they are modular: you can buy them chained together, in blocks of 4, for less than $4.
 Just search for "4-in-1 LED Dot Matrix Display Module."
-That's what I did.
+That's what you did.

 Road Trip.
 The Mixed Reality Challenge Moves to CIC Boston for a Night For one night only, the Mixed Reality Challenge moved about 25 city blocks east, and 20 stories straight up to a lively Arts Technica night at CIC Boston.
 The goal of Arts Technica was to highlight how artistic expression is incorporated into modern technology.
 In addition to the Mixed Reality Challenge, the demos included virtual reality, video game graphic demonstrations, art installations using ePaper technology.